Dutch Elm Disease

 - Trenching between infected and non-infected trees will slow the spread of the disease by root grafts.

-For Dutch Elm Disease, we recommend that Propizol is applied in the spring prior to beetle flight.
+For DED, we recommend that Propizol be applied in the spring prior to beetle flight.
 Best treatment response can be expected when less than 15% of the canopy is affected.

 Tree recovery will be dependent upon the severity of the Dutch Elm Disease infection at the time of trunk injection, as well as upon the extent of eradicative pruning.
 Up to 60% of infected elm trees have recovered using the pruning and treatment techniques recommended above.